NAV on 2020/02/27

 JSE ASSA IGOV sub-index of the Composite Inflation Linked Index

-The review of the JSE CILI Government Bond Index (IGOV) in the last quarter saw no additions to the index or deletions from the index.
+The review of the JSE CILI Government Bond Index (IGOV) in the last quarter resulted in no additions to or deletions from the index.
 The fund performed in line with the index.
 The R197 Government bond remained the largest bond in the fund and its yield increased from 2.9% as at end of December to 3.16% at end March.
 The modified duration of the bond decreased from 3.96 as at end of June to 3.71 as at end of September.
-The yield of the fund increased from 2.8% to 3.0% over the quarter.
-The modified duration of the fund increased from 10.7 to 10.8 over the quarter.
+The yield of the fund increased from 3.17% to 3.27% over the quarter.
+The modified duration of the fund decreased from 10.28 to 10.11 over the quarter.
+Market overview

 Against the backdrop of slowing global economic growth, pause in trade war and a less hawkish Fed, there is potential for trade uncertainty to continue, resulting in higher prices and a significant drag on business and consumer confidence.
 We expect risk aversion will rise as the ability of developed markets and vulnerable emerging economies to weather the impact of trade wars remains uncertain.
 Emerging economies with sizeable dollar debts and fiscal deficits may struggle.
 After more than two years of steadily rising interest rates, 2019 could mark the peak for US treasury yields for the current business cycle, however the road ahead is likely to remain bumpy.
 Locally, uncertainty will remain high until the widely anticipated national election provides some direction on the future of SA’s economic policy and reforms are heading in the right direction for future growth.
 We believe investors should focus on liquid market segments with risk dialled down compared with market benchmarks.